 6. ✧ Take Your Dog to Work With You

 If you haven’t already noticed, a stand-up paddle board just happens to fit more than one person, you can easily have room for a smaller sized dog.
 Honestly, teaching your pet to SUP may be one of the more challenging things to do on this list, but in the end it’ll be so much fun to paddle down a scenic river or on a smooth lake.

 8. ✧ Do a Police Car Ride Along

 9. ✧ Have a Social Media Fanpage

 You’ve probably heard of Boo the Pomeranian who has over 17 million fans on Facebook.
 Just like him, your pooch can become a social media superstar too!
+Even if it means checking out sites like shoppok to find a dog similar to Boo, then this may be the start to internet stardom for your pet!
 Start by taking lots of fun photos of your furry pal and post them on Twitter, Pinterest or Instagram.
 Or possibly even start a travel blog for your dog, but make sure you don’t make the beginning blogging mistakes I did!
 Take note to update the page on a regular basis and if there’s a high cuteness factor you should see the list of followers grow.